masaiful/masaity/src/about/index.md

 ---
 layout: layouts/standalone.njk
 title: About Me
-tags:
+eleventyNavigation:
-  - nav
+  key: About
-navtitle: About
+  order: 2
 ---

 Hi, my name is Fotis.
 I’m Greek, living in Finland, working as a software developer.